 The diverse materials and arts Nirit was exposed to since her early childhood until her young adult life made a great impact on her today as an artist and on her love for recycling.
 She calls herself a compulsive collector of "junk", a variety of materials that she collects out of curiosity and interest, and once there is enough of it she begins to create with it.

 The early series bring out Nirit's ability to create art from a variety of recycled raw materials, mostly metal- such as gears and bearings, railroad ties, keys, and old nails; waste - such as bulbs, mattresses, dolls, clothes peg, and glass shards; and materials from nature - such as acorns, sunflower seeds, rice, sea sand, gravel, sea shells and more.

 In 2010 Levav-Packer made a choice to focus on one material - bicycle chains, and one subject - dogs.
 The material was discovered "by coincidence" during one of her visits at a bicycle repair shop.
 She asked the owner to save his "garbage" for her.

 The chains were appeared to be a wonderful material that contained both her love to iron and her excitement to get to know and investigate it's delicateness and flexibility of this material, and its' versatile movement.
 The result was the first dog series - HOW WOW, series of dogs sculptures made of bicycle chains.

 Later on, Nirit began to create the dresses series that is made of different materials - such as tree branches, watches and bands, bicycle parts, bulbs, keys, gravel and construction iron, and added in humor matching dogs.
 In 2015 she began working on another series of pregnant women (FROM WITHIN), all made of different part of cars, motorbikes and bicycles, clothes hangers, springs and more.

-For questions about Nirit's art, the gallery or art acquiring, please fill-in the form below or call the number below, and a representative will be happy to assist you.
+For questions about Nirit's art please fill-in the form below or call the number below, and a representative will be happy to assist you.